The most important element in finding a career that's right for you is you!

 Research fields and occupations

-5. Take a Career Test
+5. Complete a Career Test or Self-Assessment

 While there is no test that can determine your perfect career, there are many online career assessment tools that provide starting points for further research based on individual personality types.

-Take a career test
+Complete a career test or self-assessment

 6. Talk to a Career Counsellor